flesler/uver-cli/README.md

 # uver-cli

-Update the version on package.json and other files from the command-line
+Bump the version on package.json and other files from the command-line

 ## Use as a library

-To update file versions from within your code, check out [uver](https://github.com/flesler/uver)
+To bump file versions from within your code, check out [uver](https://github.com/flesler/uver)

 ## Installation